 National Commission for Protection of Child Rights (NCPCR)

-NCPCR was set up in 2007 as a statutory body after the enactment of Commissions for Protection Child Rights Act, 2005; to protect, promote and defend child rights in the country.
+NCPCR was set up in 2007 as a statutory body after the enactment of the Commissions for Protection Child Rights Act, 2005; to protect, promote, and defend child rights in the country.

 National Backward Classes Commission (NBCC)

 NBCC was constituted in 1993 with the enactment of the National Commission for Backward Classes Act, 1993.
 The mandate is to examine the complaints of over-inclusion or under-inclusion of any class of citizens in a list of Backward classes.